Flight-Free-UK/flight_free_uk_website/source/posts/whats-wrong-with-jet-zero.html.markdown

 author: FlightFree UK
 read_time_minute: 9
 ---
 ## It has a certain ring to it, doesn’t it?
+Jet Zero.

 ### You can almost picture the strategy meeting: “How can we reduce our emissions from jet planes to reach net zero?
 Hang on, net rhymes with jet!
 Net zero, Jet Zero!
 It’s brilliant!”